 A student asked me whether Maimonides would have changed his mind in the light of the developments in science.
 My conclusion was not encouraging.
-The last paragraph of the chapter, in which he castigates anyone who would question any part of his picture, is rather sad (see next section).
+The last paragraph of the chapter, in which he castigates anyone who would question any part of his picture, is rather sad.
 There are examples of Jewish thinkers who continued to defend the Ptolemaic cosmology after and against the Copernican revolution (i.e., the astronomer R. David Gans, 1541-1613), and it is quite possible Maimonides would have done the same.
 This is, however, the paradoxical way of scientific revolutions.
+(See, the Structure of Scientific Revolutions, Thomas Kuhn.
+On Maimonides' resistance to science, see Gad Freudenthal, "Maimonides' Philosophy of Science," Cambridge Companion to Maimonides, ed.
+Seeskin, 2005, 149-150).